Tel:

 Once the paddler is underwater, the paddler needs to relax and finalise the setup position.

 The paddler should reach up and out to the side of the boat.
-This is key to the roll.
-As you do so you should feel the boat twist in the water which will bring you higher in the water.
-The higher you can reach up towards the surface, the better, for both the sweep roll and the C to C. In Fig2 you can see that I am lifting my left knee as it allows me to twist and wrap myself around the boat a little more.
+This is key to the roll, and places the paddle where it cannot strike the boat.
+As you reach you should feel the boat twist in the water which will bring you higher in the water.
+The higher you can reach up towards the surface, the better, for both the sweep roll and the C to C. In Fig2 you can see that I am lifting my right knee (left for left handed paddlers) as it allows me to twist and wrap myself around the boat a little more.
+Lifting the left knee is in fact equivalent to the hip flick

 Twisting the paddle to give it a climbing angle